Things you should NOT do in India

 Do NOT display affection in public:-

 The old-fashioned Indians do not appreciate any public display of affection.
 Kissing and intimate hugging are frowned upon and considered obscene.
-It’s better to keep your affectionate gestures behind closed doors to avoid moral policing and uneasy stares, It may sound unbelievable, but PDA can land you in jail as there is a law against obscenity in public areas.
+It’s better to keep your affectionate gestures behind closed doors to avoid moral policing and uneasy stares.
+It may sound unbelievable, but PDA can land you in jail, as there is a law against obscenity in public areas.
 However, it is common to see members of the same sex hugging and holding hands.
 Most of the time, this is just a sign of their close friendship/brotherhood and not of their sexual orientation.

 Do NOT call elders by their names:-

-In India, elders are a respected lot and it is considered disrespectful to call them by their given names.
-Even if you don’t know a person, you can call them ‘Uncle/Aunty’; ‘Dadaji/Dadiji’, ‘Tau/Tai’, ‘Bhaisaab/Behenji’, ‘Bhaiya’/’Didi’, etc. – the titles usually reserved for family members.
+In India, elders are highly respected, and it is considered disrespectful to address them by their given names.
+Even if you don’t know a person, you can call them ‘Uncle/Aunty’; ‘Dadaji/Dadiji’, ‘Tau/Tai’, ‘Bhaisaab/Behenji’, ‘Bhaiya’/’ Didi’, etc. – the titles usually reserved for family members.
 If you meet someone who is older than you or holds a position of authority, you should add a ‘Ji’ to their name while addressing them.
-The safest option is to call everyone ‘Sir’ or ‘Madame’.
+The safest option is to call everyone ‘Sir’ or ‘Madam’.

 Do NOT plan a tight schedule:-